FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 Game setup involves choosing a dealer - 親 [おや, oya] and shuffling the deck.
 Certain ground rules should also be agreed upon before play begins.

 # Equipment
-A standard **48-card hanafuda deck** is used, with each month representing the numbers 1 to 12.
+A standard **48-card hanafuda deck** is used, with each month representing the numbers 1 to 12 using the standard month sequence.

 There is also an option to use **two standard hanafuda decks**- one red and one black- mixed together to form a deck of **96 cards**, to make the gameplay longer.